win21H2/my-computer-details-cli/README.md

 - Double click on the release you wish to use: `mainnet` or `beta` or `dev`
 <br><br>
 - That should again, bring up a menu which is quite easy to navigate

-<h3 align="center">Want to contribute?</h3>

-If you would like to help with this repository with things such as implementing ideas, please go over to the file called `CONTRIBUTOR.md` in the `others` folder.